-Life insurance is the single most basic policy that protects your clients, yet 30 percent of American households are without it (LIMRA Trends in Life Insurance Ownership, 2010); some of the most vulnerable among them, including 70 percent of working women with children under the age of 18, don’t have a policy in place.
+Life insurance is the single most basic policy that protects your clients, yet 30 percent of American households are without it; according to LIMRA, some of the most vulnerable among them, including 70 percent of working women with children under the age of 18, don’t have a policy in place.

 When it comes to long-term care insurance policies, people often wait until their health has deteriorated and it’s too late.

-If they knew that 43 percent of people facing long-term care costs are under the age of 65, and at least 70 percent of people over the age of 65 will need long-term care services and support at some point (2014 Medicare & You, National Medicare-Handbook, Centers for Medicare & Medicaid Services, September 2013), most will jump on board immediately.
+If they knew that 43 percent of people facing long-term care costs are under the age of 65, and at least 70 percent of people over the age of 65 will need long-term care services and support at some point (according to government data), most will jump on board immediately.

 Do not assume your clients have a complete appreciation for the potential risks that face their loved ones or their long-term goals.